RhamaKiya/Mania-Plus-Decomp/README.md

 Before it, the game was legal to download on this Repository.
 So download now and try it.

-Note : This Repository have Licence
+Note : This Repository have License Alpache-2.0